-This model is well-studied, including work done with quantum devices.
+This model is well studied, including work done with quantum devices.
 There is a well-known second-order phase transition in the infinite-volume limit.
-Here, at $J/h=1$, the model changes from a disordered to ordered phase.
-Typically, the Z basis is better suited for modeling in the disordered phase with its local diagonal part, and the X basis is better suited for the ordered phase with its diagonal interacting part.
+Here, at $J/h=1$, the model changes from a disordered phase to an ordered phase.
+Typically, the Z basis is better suited for modeling in the disordered phase with its local part diagonal, and the X basis is better suited for the ordered phase with its interacting part diagonal.
 Unless otherwise detailed, calculations were carried out in the Z basis.

-In Fig. \ref{fig:ising_parts}, the mutual information is compared to the von Neumann entanglement entropy and empirically forms a tight lower bound.
+In Fig. \ref{fig:ising_parts}, the mutual information is compared with the von Neumann entanglement entropy and empirically forms a tight lower bound.
 On the plots, the known point of the infinite-volume critical point is marked with a black line for reference.
-Observationally, the points where the tightness of the mutual information as a lower bound loosens is near this critical point, especially for larger partitionings or separated parts.
+Observationally, the points where the tightness of the mutual information as a lower bound loosens are near this critical point, especially for larger partitions or separated parts.

 The lower bound of the mutual information also approximates the entanglement entropy well for the composite values of the previous inequalities, Eqs. (\ref{eq:weak}) \& (\ref{eq:strong}).
 Now, some overshooting appears away from the peak, but this just arises from there being combinations of additions and subtractions of quantities.
 Most importantly, the mutual information and entanglement have the same graphical behavior and both are clearly positive for all values.
-It is also observed that the $S_{weak}$ and $S_{strong}$ seem to have a multiplicative factor that would relate them.
+It is also observed that $S_{weak}$ and $S_{strong}$ seem to have a multiplicative factor that would relate them.

 These quantities obeying their respective inequalities are then combined for the $S_{\Delta}$ for the Ising case, Fig. \ref{fig:ising_delta}.

 This quantity again experiences overshooting for the same reasons as before, but again we get the results we want.
 The mutual information captures the same behavior as the entanglement and is clearly positive.
 Importantly, the entanglement peaks at $J/h=1$, the infinite-volume critical point.
 The mutual information's peak is slightly shifted towards the disordered phase.